mapper1024/mapper1024/README.md

 See [REQUIREMENTS.md](REQUIREMENTS.md) for information on feature requirements.

 ## Release Downloads
 The [current release](https://github.com/mapper1024/mapper1024/releases/latest) is built for all supported platforms.
+The mapper component javascript library is also bundled with each release.

 ## Project Structure
 ### mapper